aholstenson/dumbfound/README.md

 Mocha and Jest and provides randomization for specified tests and helps with making test failures reproducible.

-*Note:* This is currently a very early version that does almost nothing useful.

 ## Introduction

 Randomized testing is built around the idea that tests should sometimes fail,